jigyasaG18/soroban-nft-smart-contract-jigyasa-gtb4cec/README.md

-# Decentralized NFT System Smart Contract
+# 🚀 Stellar NFT System Overview 🚀

 This project implements a decentralized Non-Fungible Token (NFT) system on the Stellar network using the Soroban SDK.
 NFTs are managed through smart contracts, ensuring uniqueness, transparency, and secure ownership transfers.